Regional Travel Demand Model

 The Regional Travel Demand Model

-RTDM was developed cooperatively by United States Department of Transportation (USDOT), North Carolina Department of Transportation (NCDOT), Piedmont Authority for Regional Transportation (PART) and the four regional Metropolitan Planning Organizations (MPOs).
+RTDM was developed cooperatively by North Carolina Department of Transportation (NCDOT), Piedmont Authority for Regional Transportation (PART) and the four regional Metropolitan Planning Organizations (MPOs).
 RTDM is a multi-modal four-step regional travel demand model, designed to support long range transportation planning and programming decisions in the Triad region and in the Greensboro, Winston-Salem, High Point, and Burlington-Graham MPOs.
 More detailed analyses are Air quality conformity, Travel forecasts, Long range transportation plan development, Multimodal alternative analysis, Comprehensive transportation plan analysis, Regional analysis, and Framework for sub-area analysis.

-The RTDM area is made up of three full counties and parts of six additional counties.
-The planning area is constituted of 1,718 transportation analysis zones (TAZs) and four Metropolitan Planning Organizations.
-PART's custodial model custodian's includes developing, maintaining and updating the model with the state of the practice to meet various needs from the federal, state, MPO and the private sector mainly including professional engineers.
+The RTDM area is made up of four full counties and parts of five additional counties.
+The planning area is constituted of 1,932 transportation analysis zones (TAZs) and four Metropolitan Planning Organizations.
+As model custodian, PART’s custodial duty includes developing, maintaining and updating the model with the state of the practice to meet various needs from the federal, state, MPO and the private sector mainly including professional engineers.

 How RTDM Works